hmcts/ccd-docker/README.md

 ###4.
 Import case definition

 #### Note:

-- A. CCD Data Store tests will automatically import the CCD case definitions using the `befta-fw` test framework.
+CCD Data Store FTA tests will automatically import the CCD case definitions using the `befta-fw` test framework.

+Case definitions can be imported using CCD's dedicated UI

-To reduce impact on performances, case definitions are imported via the command line rather than using CCD's dedicated UI:
+Case definitions can also be imported manually via the command line, using the following script

 ```bash
 ./bin/ccd-import-definition.sh <path_to_definition>